top of page

 • 3 min read

 Any car with keyless entry is potentially at risk.
-But manufacturers are working to improve keyless car security.
-The likes of BMW and Mercedes-Benz have introduced ‘sleeping fobs’ to their keyless vehicles.
+However, manufacturers are working hard to improve keyless car security.
+Brands like BMW and Mercedes-Benz have introduced ‘sleeping fobs’ to their keyless vehicles.
 These fobs are fitted with motion sensor technology, which essentially sends them to sleep if they haven’t moved for a while.
-This prevents criminals from using relay attack or close-range testing tactics to steal cars.
+This prevents criminals from using relay attacks or close-range testing tactics to steal cars.
 Other manufacturers, such as Jaguar, have equipped some of their newer models with ultra-wide radio technology, which prevents the car’s code from being traced.

-This might all sound a bit worrying, but the following simple tips can help to keep your keyless car safe.
+This might all sound a bit worrying, but the following simple tips can help keep your keyless car safe:

-• Make sure your car is properly locked before walking away – it can be easy to forget to lock your car or assume that the lock function has done its job.
+• Double-Check Your Locks: Always ensure your car is properly locked before walking away.
+It’s easy to forget or assume that the lock function has done its job.
 Always double-check that the vehicle is secure before you leave it.

-• Keep your keys away from entry points – remember not to leave your keys near a door or window.
-Keep keys as far away as possible from the car.
-If your car is at the front of the house, put your keys at the back of your home, and vice versa.
+• Store Your Keys Wisely: Keep your keys away from entry points.
+Don’t leave them near a door or window.
+Store them as far away from the car as possible.
+If your car is at the front of the house, put your keys at the back, and vice versa.

-• Buy a signal-blocking pouch/wallet or Faraday bag – these pouches are designed to intercept the signal from a relay box, making relay attacks all but impossible.
-You can buy pouches, wallets and Faraday bags (also called cages) in pairs online, for under £10.
-Just make sure you check they work properly.
-Putting your keys in a metal box at night will also work.
+• Invest in Signal-Blocking Technology: Buy a signal-blocking pouch, wallet, or Faraday bag.
+These pouches are designed to intercept the signal from a relay box, making relay attacks nearly impossible.
+You can find pouches, wallets, and Faraday bags (also called cages) online for under £10.
+Just ensure they work properly.
+Alternatively, placing your keys in a metal box at night will also provide protection.

-• If you use your mobile phone as your car key, take the same precautions as you would with the fob key.
+• Use Your Mobile Phone Wisely: If you use your mobile phone as your car key, take the same precautions as you would with a fob key.

-• Use a steering wheel lock or wheel clamp – for extra peace of mind, using a steering wheel lock or wheel clamp acts as both a visible deterrent and an additional barrier to car theft.
+• Consider Physical Deterrents: Use a steering wheel lock or wheel clamp for extra peace of mind.
+These tools act as both a visible deterrent and an additional barrier to car theft.
 There are also digital locks available for some keyless cars to prevent hackers from accessing your diagnostic port.

-• Make sure you keep your car’s onboard software up to date – manufacturers bring out regular security updates, so check to see if there’s one for your vehicle.
-Some cars let you update the software wirelessly without having to plug anything in.
+• Keep Software Updated: Make sure you keep your car’s onboard software up to date.
+Manufacturers release regular security updates, so check if there’s one available for your vehicle.
+Some cars even allow you to update the software wirelessly without needing to plug anything in.

 If you’d like us to explain what onboard technology your car has to prevent keyless theft, or check that your car’s software is up to date, just give us a call on 01202 148303 or email us at service@star-tech-ev.co.uk.